tableflip/footballbot-workshop/problems/power-on-self-test/problem.md

 ## Hints

 * Your kit includes an Arudino-compatible board.
 Attach this to your computer using a USB cable.
+* This Arduino board requires a driver to be installed for it to work with your operating system.
-* You will need to install the footballbot sketch from the Arduino IDE before Johnny-Five can talk to it.
+* You will need to install the footballbot sketch from the Arduino IDE before NodeJS can talk to it.

 ## Components